DebbyMai/Feature-Engineering---Sendy-Logistics/README.md

 solutions for Africa’s dynamic transportation needs, from developing apps and web solutions to providing dedicated support for goods on the move.

+## Problem Statement
+The purpose of the project is build a model that predicts an accurate delivery time from picking up a package arriving at the final destination.